 An added bonus is that Hyatt tracks how many brands you’ve stayed in, and if you try five different brands, you get a free night.
 We were on our fourth before the Hyatt, so while we were using a free night, we earned a free night!
 Since Hyatt now has 15 or 16 different brands, you could conceivably earn this award three times!
 We’ve stayed at Hyatt Place, Hyatt House, Hyatt Regency, Andaz, and now plain old Hyatt.
 We’ll start on our next Brand Award with a stay at a Grand Hyatt this summer.

 Our transportation category is pretty boring.
 It includes the fuel that it took to drive from Phoenix to Valencia, down to Buena Park, through Palm Springs, and back to Phoenix.
 I do try to save some by fueling up at the border before crossing into California, and then only getting enough fuel in Cali to get us back over the border.
 The app, Gas Buddy, helps us find the stations with the cheapest fuel in any community.
 Parking at Knott’s Berry Farm did set us back $20, but parking is included in our season passes at Six Flags.
+Parking was free at the Hampton, but the Hyatt charged $27 per night.
+However, the front desk clerk informed me that there was free street parking just behind the hotel.

 Looking at our overall savings, we really packed it in.
 I included our season passes and dining plans to Six Flags in this trips, so our visits to the water park and any other parks we might do this year are essentially free from here on out.
 If you look at the spreadsheet here or below, you can see that we spent under $1000 and saved over $1300, over 58% in savings!
 You can check out the Value vs Actual Cost chart here, and the Actual Cost by Category chart here.
 Tomorrow, I will go into more detail on our itinerary and share some more photos!